Schwäbisch Hall: Early history

 Salt was produced from brine by the Celts at the site of Schwäbisch Hall as early as the fifth century BCE.
 The town was first mentioned in a document called Öhringer Stiftungsbrief dating from 1063.
 The village probably belonged first to the Counts of Comburg-Rothenburg and went from them to the Imperial house of Hohenstaufen (ca 1116).
 It was probably Emperor Frederick I who founded the imperial mint and started the coining of the so-called Heller.
 Hall flourished through the production of salt and coins.
 Since 1204 it has been called a town.

 After the fall of the house of Hohenstaufen, Hall defended itself successfully against the claims of a noble family in the neighbourhood (the Schenken von Limpurg).
 The conflict was finally settled in 1280 by Rudolph I of Habsburg; this allowed the undisturbed development into a Free Imperial City (Reichsstadt) of the Holy Roman Empire.
 Emperor Louis IV the Bavarian granted a constitution that settled internal conflicts (Erste Zwietracht) in 1340.
-After this, the city was governed by the inner council (Innerer Rat) which was composed by twelve noblemen, six "middle burghers" and eight craftsmen.
+After this, the city was governed by the inner council (Innerer Rat) which was composed of twelve noblemen, six "middle burghers" and eight craftsmen.
 The head of the council was the Stättmeister (mayor).
 A second phase of internal conflicts 1510–12 (Zweite Zwietracht) brought the dominating role of the nobility to an end.
-The confrontation with the noble families was started by Stättmeister Hermann Büschler, whose daughter Anna Büschler is the subject of a popular book by Harvard professor Steven Ozment ("The Bürgermeister's Daughter: Scandal in a sixteenth-century German city").
+The confrontation with the noble families was started by Stättmeister Hermann Büschler, whose daughter Anna Büschler is the subject of a popular book by professor Steven Ozment ("The Bürgermeister's Daughter: Scandal in a sixteenth-century German city").
 The leading role was taken over by a group of families who turned into a new ruling class.
 Amongst them where the Bonhöffers, the ancestors of Dietrich Bonhoeffer.

-Middle ages
+Middle Ages

 From the 14th to the 16th centuries, Hall systematically acquired a large territory in the surrounding area, mostly from noble families and the Comburg monastery.
 The wealth of this era can still be seen in some gothic buildings like St. Michael's Church (rebuilt 1427–1526) with its impressive stairway (1507).
 The city joined the Protestant Reformation very early.
 Johannes Brenz, a follower of Martin Luther, was made pastor of St. Michael's Church in 1522 and quickly began to reform the church and the school system along Lutheran lines.

 Hall suffered severely during the Thirty Years' War, though it was never besieged or scene of a battle.
 However, it was forced to pay enormous sums to the armies of the various parties, especially to the imperial, Swedish and French troops, who also committed numerous atrocities and plundered the city and the surrounding area.
 Between 1634 and 1638 every fifth inhabitant died of hunger and disease, especially from the bubonic plague.
 The war left the city an impoverished and economically ruined place.
 But with the help of reorganizations of salt production and trade and a growing wine trade, there was an astonishingly fast recovery.